-Annex A to Chapter 15 Mil l investigation Trootigation Calde
+Annex A to Chapter 15 Mil l investigation vestigation edide

 Board of Independent Internal

 Inquiry Investigation Investigation

 1. A Demining Accident resulting in: •

 a.
 Minor injury to a demining worker.

 b.
 Serious injury to a demining worker.

 c.
 Death of a demining worker.

 d.
 Any injury to a non-demining worker.

 e.
 Death of a non-demining worker.

 2. A Demining Incident:

 a.
 Resulting in damage to demining organisation equipment of value less than US\$ 5,000.00.

 b.
 Resulting in damage to demining organisation equipment of value from

 US\$ 5001.00 to US\$50,000.00.

 c.
 Resulting in damage to demining equipment of value more than US\$50,000.00.

 d.
 Causing damage that may result in a major claim for compensation from a member of the public.

 e.
 Involving a major event that caused significant damage.

 3. A Demining / Mine Incident:

 a.
 Involving the discovery of a mine or ERW in an area previously cleared, recorded as cleared or marked as cleared.
-(Due to historical records not being available, NMAA/UNMAS can use the most appropriate type of investigation to resolve such incidents) availability of NMAA/UNMA ing on task history a historical information S will select the typ ase by case scenarion on, e of investigation
+(Due to historical records not being available, NMAA/UNMAS-UNMISS can use the most appropriate type of investigation to resolve such incidents) availability of I NMAA/UNMA ing on task history a nistorical informatio S-UNMISS will selec needed on a case by on, ct the type of

 b.
 Where demining workers, visitors or the local population are exposed to intolerable risk that results from the application of approved standards or procedures including the failure of equipment.

 c.
 Involving the unplanned detonation of a mine, ERW or explosives on a demining worksite.